West Coast Climate Action Network

 Katherine Maas

-Director, Indigenous Engagement and JEDI Teams Lead
+Director, Secretary, Team Leader for the Indigenous Engagement and JEDI Teams

 I am a retired educator, a mother and grandmother, a systems thinker, a passionate climate hawk, an experienced coach and facilitator, comfortable with technology, with strong writing and editing skills, a committed and collaborative team member.